finibusactus/3d-graphing-plotlyjs/README.md

 #### A short and simple (though extremely slow) 3D grapher made using PlotlyJS

 This Grapher aims to be easy to use
-MathJS chosen for ease of use eg. (generating random numbers and pi - compared to doing it in native javascript) (also convienently does input sanitation)
+MathJS chosen for ease of use eg. (generating random numbers and pi - compared to doing it in native javascript)
+Native Javascript is also supported

 Fills the issue that there are no 3D graphers available for PlotlyJS
 ### Screenshots